gaosier/incubator-superset/CONTRIBUTING.md

 pip install -r dev-reqs.txt
 ```

-Python tests can be run with:
+All python tests can be run with:

     ./run_tests.sh

+Alternatively, you can run a specific test with:

+    ./run_specific_test.sh tests.core_tests:CoreTests.test_function_name

+Note that before running specific tests, you have to both setup the local testing environment and run all tests.

 We use [Mocha](https://mochajs.org/), [Chai](http://chaijs.com/) and [Enzyme](http://airbnb.io/enzyme/) to test Javascript.
 Tests can be run with: